logo

 Abstract

-The global food system is a major driver of land-use and climate change, both of which significantly impact biodiversity.
-This study uses the EXIOBASE multi-regional input-output model to assess the biodiversity impacts embedded in the global food system in 2011.
-By employing models that account for regional biodiversity sensitivity to land use and climate change, the researchers calculated land-driven and greenhouse gas-driven footprints of food using two biodiversity metrics: local species richness and rarity-weighted species richness.
-The results highlight that land area alone underestimates biodiversity impact in species-rich regions, and rarity-weighted richness emphasizes biodiversity costs in Central and South America.
-Methane emissions were found to be responsible for 70% of the overall greenhouse gas-driven biodiversity footprint.
-The study suggests that in several regions, emissions from a single year's food production cause biodiversity loss equivalent to 2% or more of that region's total land-driven biodiversity loss.
-The simple calculation methods presented could be integrated into governmental and business decision-making and environmental impact assessments.
+The global food system is a key driver of land-use and climate change which in turn drive biodiversity change.
+Developing sustainable food systems is therefore critical to reversing biodiversity loss.
+We use the multi-regional input-output model EXIOBASE to estimate the biodiversity impacts embedded within the global food system in 2011.
+Using models that capture regional variation in the sensitivity of biodiversity both to land use and climate change, we calculate the land-driven and greenhouse gas-driven footprints of food using two metrics of biodiversity: local species richness and rarity-weighted species richness.
+We show that the footprint of land area underestimates biodiversity impact in more species-rich regions and that our metric of rarity-weighted richness places a greater emphasis on biodiversity costs in Central and South America.
+We find that methane emissions are responsible for 70% of the overall greenhouse gas-driven biodiversity footprint and that, in several regions, emissions from a single year's food production are associated with global biodiversity loss equivalent to 2% or more of that region's total land-driven biodiversity loss.
+The measures we present are relatively simple to calculate and could be incorporated into decision-making and environmental impact assessments by governments and businesses.

 Publisher